Digital Scripts

 Digital Routing with Routing Queues

-This routing method is still available in CXone.
+This routing method is still available in CXone Mpower.
 However, it's not the preferred method for routing contacts.
 It's easier to build and troubleshoot the routing workflow using the visual interface of a Studio script.
 When routing with routing queues, it can be a challenge to keep track of the many rules required to route contacts.

 You can only use one routing method for each POCClosed The entry point that an inbound contact uses to initiate an interaction, such as a phone number or email address..
 When a Studio script is assigned to a POC, routing queues no longer work for inbound contacts that come into the POC.
-To route contacts using routing queues, you need to set up routing rules and filters in CXone.
+To route contacts using routing queues, you need to set up routing rules and filters in CXone Mpower.

 The following image shows a diagram of routing a digital contact with Digital Experience routing queues.
 A text description of the routing path follows the image in the drop-down.